AnandDedha/aws-airflow-dataengineering-pipeline/README.md

 Task 1 - Wait for the first dag to complete

-Task 2 - ETL Data to Redshift using Glue Operator - This can be achieved using the GlueContext and Spark context
+Task 2 - ETL Data to Redshift using Glue Operator.
+This can be achieved using the GlueContext and Spark context

 ### Conclusion